 How can you grow your career?

-What does upskilling look like?
+What does this look like?

-- Watching online webinars, videos, and tutorials
+- Watching online webinars, videos, and tutorials;

-- Reading articles
+- Reading articles;

-- Listening to podcasts
+- Listening to podcasts;

-- Joining the Corporate Mentorship Program
+- Joining the Corporate Mentorship Program;

 Tools and Resources

-For creating a work plan
+For creating a work plan:

-- Employee's Guide to Developing Work Plans
+- Employee's Guide to Developing Work Plans.

-- Planning for Success Guide (out-of-scope)
+- Planning for Success Guide (out-of-scope).

-To include in work plans
+To include in work plans:

 - Competencies – in-scope and leadership and management competencies.